unparalleled-js/docs-1/connectors/zendesk/create-relationship-record-action.md

 # Zendesk - Create relationship record action

-Zendesk allows you to create custom objects to model, store, and retrieve objects that are not native to Zendesk (e.g. Tickets, Users, Organization).
-Custom objects can be configured to suit your various use-cases.
-It could be "product", "orders", "devices" etc. You can also create relationships; between two custom objects or between a custom object and Zendesk object (e.g. Zendesk:user).
-Find out more about Zendesk relationships [here](/connectors/zendesk/sunshine-platform.md#something)
+Zendesk allows you to configure custom objects to model, store, and retrieve objects that are not native to Zendesk (e.g. Tickets, Users, Organization).
+You can also configure custom relationships to define how objects are associated.
+Find out more about [here](/connectors/zendesk/custom objects.md).

 This action creates a single relationship record between two objects.
 For this action to execute successfully, the recipe has to find existing object records in your Zendesk instance.